The Ron Hicklin Singers: Works of selected members

-Below information current as of April, 2022.
+Later Careers

 John Bähler lives in Branson, Missouri and conducts the "new" Lawrence Welk orchestra as well as running Portraits By Bähler.

 Bähler's wife, Janet Lennon-Bähler of the Lennon Sisters, still tours in casinos and resorts around the country as part of an extensive nostalgia circuit, bringing music of the 1940s and 1950s to a new audience.

 Tom Bähler, a long-time close associate of composer Quincy Jones as well as being associate producer and arranger of "We Are the World", lives in California's Santa Ynez Valley north of Los Angeles and continues to occasionally produce as well as record.
 He is also a songwriter of renown, having penned the Bobby Sherman hit "Julie, Do Ya Love Me" and Michael Jackson's "She's Out of My Life".

-Ron Hicklin himself retired from the business in the mid-1990s, and lives in Rancho Mirage, California and Ko Olina (on Oahu) with his wife, Trudi.
+Ron Hicklin himself retired from the business in the mid-1990s, and lives in Vonore, Tennessee and Ko Olina (on Oahu) with his wife, Trudi.

 Discography

 Partial chronological list of albums containing one or more cuts with one or more Ron Hicklin Singers:

-There were in addition multiple albums for each below:
+There were also multiple albums for each below: